More than 1,200 sexual assault survivors helped since 2023.

 Understanding Hazing

-Social organizations such as fraternities often defend hazing as necessary for social bonding.
+Social organizations that have been accused of hazing, like fraternities, defend the practice as being necessary for social bonding.
 Some athletic teams, military units, and even workplaces see hazing as a team-building experience for members to feel closer.

 Hazing has a similar power dynamic to bullying because the perpetrator holds the power, and the target has none.
 In addition, both activities can produce significant physical, mental, and emotional harm.